zhenning/riak_wiki/pages/Riak/Concepts/Secondary-Indexes.md

 Currently, the result order is undefined, and there is no way to directly pull back a list of objects using Secondary Indexes.
 This may change in the future.

-An index query can be piped into a Map/Reduce job, allowing applications to sort, filter, or process query results in parallel across a cluster.
+An index query can be piped into a MapReduce job, allowing applications to sort, filter, or process query results in parallel across a cluster.

 ### Lookup Performance